 How businesses will be required to change their data collection and storage to comply

 Lowndes Legal Talk is a video and podcast series designed to provide you with perspectives on the legal and business issues affecting you.

 View additional videos here, or listen on your preferred platform below.

-Additionally, Melody is heavily involved in the Central Florida community and has been awarded with the Presidential Leadership Award by the Orange County Bar Association.
-Additionally she was named "40 under 40" by the Orlando Business Journal.
-She holds positions on boards of several organizations, which are all included below.
-She is a Guardian ad Litem for the Legal Aid Society where she represents the interests of abused and neglected children.
-She is a pro bono attorney for Seniors First where she represents the interests of indigent elderly wards.
+In addition, she is a Guardian ad Litem for the Legal Aid Society where she represents the interests of abused and neglected children.
+She also is a pro bono attorney for Seniors First where she represents the interests of indigent elderly wards.